-One&Only Hayman Island features in my top 10 lists of the world’s most exclusive private island resorts, the best luxury hotels in Australia, and the world’s best family hotels, as well as in my list of the most luxurious hotels that opened in 2014.
+One&Only Hayman Island features in my top 10 lists of the world’s most exclusive private island resorts and the best luxury hotels in Australia, as well as in my list of the most luxurious hotels that opened in 2014.

 In this review (more info and photos below my Youtube Clip & slide show):